Institute for Reliable Computing

 If it is difficult for you or your institution to use paypal, I can send an individual invoice with account information.

 INTLAB is entirely written in Matlab.
-It works under Matlab and Octave.
+It works under Matlab and - to a certain extent - under Octave.
 INTLAB comprises of

 There are a number of demo files for the different INTLAB toolboxes.
-Matlab/Octave demos are not executed, but the results are displayed.
-You may view the demos directly, or copy the demos directory file into your Matlab/Octave working directory, change your directory by "cd demos" and call "demointlab".
+The demos are not executed, but the results are displayed.
+You may view the demos directly, or copy the demos directory file into your working directory, change your directory by "cd demos" and call "demointlab".

-INTLAB has several thousand users in more than 50 countries.
+INTLAB has several thousand users in more than 50 countries and more than 1000 citations in scientific publications.
 INTLAB is used in many areas, from verification of chaos to population biology, from controller design to computer-assisted proofs, from PDEs to Petri Nets (cf. some selected Refences to INTLAB).
 Over the years many colleagues helped to improve INTLAB, my dearest thanks to them!

 The main focus of INTLAB is to produce reliable results.
 Any result is proved to be true under any circumstances, in particular covering rounding errors and all error terms.
 The other main focus is to be fast.

-The philosophy of INTLAB is that everything is written in Matlab (i.e. Octave) code to assure best portability.
+The philosophy of INTLAB is that everything is written in Matlab (i.e. more or less Octave) code to assure best portability.
+In particular the new ODE toolbox uses Matlab features which are not (yet) supported by Octave; we try to find workarounds.
 Interval vector and matrix operations are very fast due to extensive use of BLAS routines.
 However, nonlinear computations and loops may slow down the system significantly due to interpretation overhead and extensive use of the operator concept.

 Details and examples about timing can be found here.
 Moreover, some routines treat extremely ill-conditioned problems.
 Details and examples are here.Further reading